 SCORE-ZORK will show your current score and the number of turns you have taken.
-It will also tell you your rank, which is based on your score.

 SCRIPT-This command tells your printer to begin making a transcript of the story as you venture onwards.
 A transcript may aid your memory but is not necessary.